espoirMur/espoir.github.io-old/_posts/2018-08-06-FPL-Analysis.md

 **Fabiansky (Liverpool)**: I should expect some saves from him for the first game and check how He will perform for the next 3 fixtures

-˜**Leno(Keep Him on the bench )**: Arsenal looks like they will concede against man city but should have more good fixtures to come.
+~~**Leno(Keep Him on the bench )**: Arsenal looks like they will concede against man city but should have more good fixtures to come.
-A good history from Leverkusen.˜
+A good history from Leverkusen.~~

 ### Update 2 days after
  So I decide to go for **foster** instead of Leno(Because foster has good opening fixtures and I will be rotating him with Fabiansky) and I will spend .5 on a mid